Summer in Canada, Health Insurance and SIM cards

 Africa was never high on my list but now that we are going I am getting excited, although I’m not thrilled about the vaccines we need to get 💉 Neither of us has ever received the Hepatitis A and Hepatitis B vaccines and that one was strongly recommended by our Doctor.
 We need 2 jabs each, 30 days apart, before we go to Africa and than a booster sometime within 12 months.
 I was a bit shocked that each jab costs CDN $100 each, so CDN $400 before the safari and then CDN $200 next year for the boosters…yikes!!!

 Once we committed to be in Tanzania by February 18 next year we began planning backwards.
 There are not a lot of places in Europe that fly to Kilimanjaro Airport in Tanzania but we finally settled on Lisbon, Portugal as our departure point, with a changeover in Amsterdam.
 From Lisbon we worked backwards 90 days to determine our earliest arrival date into the Schengen zone.
 To fill in the time before arriving in Europe we decided to fly from Calgary to Loreto, Baja, Mexico for 8 weeks.
 We spent a few months there 3 years ago and it felt like an easy and familiar place to enjoy some beach time until we could fly to Europe and begin our 90 days in Schengen.
-We will fly to Paris in November, pick up our leased car from Renault, then meander around Southern France and down to the Algarve in Portugal until we fly from Lisbon to Africa on February 17.
-Lots of details to be sorted out still but we will have plenty of time while we relax and enjoy the sunshine in Loreto Bay, Baja, Mexico…..
+We’ll fly to Paris in November, pick up our leased car from Renault, then meander around Southern France and down to the Algarve in Portugal until we fly from Lisbon to Africa on February 17.
+Lots of details to be sorted out still but we will have plenty of time as we relax and enjoy the sunshine in Loreto Bay, Baja, Mexico…..

 Leave a Reply